Top 4 Errors in VLOOKUP and How to Fix Them?

 This error usually comes due to any one of the many reasons. #N/A means simply Not Available is the result of the VLOOKUP formula if the formula is not able to find the required value.

 I have a simple sales report table in Table 1.
-In Table 2 I have applied the VLOOKUP formula and trying to extract the values from the Table 1.
+In Table 2, I have applied the VLOOKUP formula and trying to extract the values from Table 1.

-In the cell F4 and F9, I got errors as #N/A. The value in the cell E4 looks as exactly as the value in the cell A4 but still, I got an error a #N/A. Now you must be thinking why VLOOKUP has returned the result as #N/A. Nothing to worry follow below steps to rectify the error.
+In the cell F4 and F9, I got errors as #N/A. The value in the cell E4 looks as exactly as the value in the cell A4, but still, I got an error a #N/A. Now you must be thinking why VLOOKUP has returned the result as #N/A. Nothing to worry; follow the below steps to rectify the error.

-In the cell C4, I have applied LEN function to check how many characters are there in the cell A4 and similarly, I have applied LEN function in the cell D4 to find how many characters there in the cell E4.
+In cell C4, I have applied the LEN function to check how many characters are there in the cell A4, and similarly, I have applied the LEN function in the cell D4 to find how many characters there in the cell E4.

-In A4 cell I have 11 characters but in the cell E4, I have 12 characters.
+In A4 cell, I have 11 characters, but in cell E4, I have 12 characters.
 One extra character is there in the cell E4 when we compare to the cell A4.

 We can just edit the cell E4 and delete the space.
 If we delete this extra space, we will get the result.